CUH Logo

 Patient information A-Z

-We are asking you to have phototesting because we think you may have one of the number of skin conditions that are triggered or made worse by the invisible ultraviolet (UV) part of sunlight.
+We are asking you to have phototesting because we think you may have one of the number of skin conditions that are triggered or made worse by ultraviolet (UV) part of sunlight, or rarely visible light..
 Phototesting helps us find out which part of sunlight is causing your skin problem, and how sensitive you are to this.
+We use a machine called a monochromator to test small areas of your skin with ultraviolet and visible light.
 Our dermatologists can then diagnose and treat your skin condition.

-The phototesting and receiving your results will take place across two appointments normally on a Tuesday (with the nurse for the testing) and the Wednesday, the next day (with the dermatologist to read the test).
-It is important that you attend both of these appointments.
+It is important that you attend all scheduled appointments.
 Your GP (and referring dermatology department) will also be contacted with the results.

 What is phototesting?

-Phototesting is undertaken with a Monochromator machine.
-It produces the wavelengths present in the sunlight.
+Phototesting is undertaken with a monochromator machine.
+It produces different wavelengths present in sunlight.
 Different doses are applied to the back (approximately 5mm in diameter).
 This helps the dermatologist diagnose which, (if any) parts of sunlight are causing your skin condition.

 UVA and UVB will be used during this test, as UV light is the part of sunlight that causes most skin problems.
 The test is not painful.

-While having this test, we will adjust your clothing to expose your back- please wear suitable clothing to allow this.
-We test small areas on your back, with you lying face down on a couch or sitting up and leaning forward onto a couch.
-We will mark your back with a skin marker pen to make it easy to read the test the next day by the dermatologists.
-Please wear suitable clothing to allow for your back to be exposed, but we also suggest you wear dark clothes to avoid the skin marker pen staining pale fabrics.
+While having this test, we will adjust your clothing to expose your back - please wear suitable clothing to allow this.
+We test small areas on your back, with you lying face down on a couch.
+We will mark your back with a marker pen to make it easy to read the test the next day by the dermatologists.
+Please wear suitable clothing to allow for your back to be exposed, but we also suggest you wear dark clothes to avoid the marker pen staining pale fabrics.

 How long does a phototesting session last?